Learning Deep Morphological Networks with Neural Architecture Search: Morphological Architecture Search (MAS)

-We propose the {bf{pseudo morphological dilation} operation.
-This operation is composed of the following step:
+We propose the \textbf{pseudo morphological dilation} operation, which is composed of the following steps:

-\begin{enumerate} \item We apply a traditional convolution operation to transform the feature map form $(C, H, W)$ into $(C \times r \times r, H, W)$ where $r$ represents the size of the convolution kernel, $H$ and $W$ represents respectively the height and width of the image.
+\begin{enumerate} \item We apply a traditional convolution operation to transform the feature map from $(C, H, W)$ into $(C \times r \times r, H, W)$, where $r$ represents the size of the convolution kernel, and $H$ and $W$ respectively represent the height and width of the image.
 Hence, we increase the number of feature map channels.
 Each feature map represents a neighborhood map that will be used in the step.
 For example, in Figure \ref{pseudo_shuffle_a}, we have four feature maps.
-We denote this step the \textbf{Projection convolution step.} Let us denote $f$ the input image and $\omega$ the convolution kernel of spatial size $1 \times 1$ and $b$ the bias of the projection convolution.
+We denote this step the \textbf{projection convolution step.} Let us denote $f$ as the input image and $\omega$ as the convolution kernel of spatial size $1 \times 1$, and $b$ as the bias of the projection convolution.
 Let us consider that the convolutional layer has $C_{\mbox{in}}$ input channels and $C_{\mbox{out}}$ output channels.
 Hence, the resulting feature map at pixel $n_1,n_2$ is equal to:

-\item We then apply the Pixel Shuffle transformation to the feature maps representing coordinates as illustrated in Figure \ref{pseudo_shuffle_b}.
-Pixel Shuffle transformation, also known as sub-pixel convolution, was introduced \cite{shi2016realtime} for the super-resolution task.
-The Pixel Shuffle transformation reorganizes the low-resolution image channels to obtain a bigger image with fewer channels.
+\item We then apply the pixel shuffle transformation to the feature maps representing the coordinates, as illustrated in Figure \ref{pseudo_shuffle_b}.
+The pixel shuffle transformation, also known as the sub-pixel convolution, was introduced in \cite{shi2016realtime} for the super-resolution task.
+The pixel shuffle transformation reorganizes the low-resolution image channels to obtain a bigger image with fewer channels.
 Specifically, it increases the spatial size of the feature map by reducing the number of channels.
-Hence it rearranges the input tensor elements expressed as $(C \times r \times r, H, W)$ to form a scaled $(C, H \times r , W \times r )$.
-This operation is interesting since it is stable, compatible with deep learning back propagation, and does not add any artifacts.
-We denote this step the \textbf{Pixel Shuffle step.} More formally, each channel $c$ of the previous step represents a neighborhood as illustrated in Figure \ref{pseudo}.
-Let us decompose equation \ref{proj_step} in two terms such that for all $c$ we have $ g[n_1,n_2,c]=\tilde{f}[n_1,n_2,c] + b[c]$ where $\tilde{f}$ is the results of the cross correlation of the convolution layer.
+Hence, it rearranges the input tensor elements, expressed as $(C \times r \times r, H, W)$, to form a scaled $(C, H \times r , W \times r )$.
+This operation is interesting since it is stable, compatible with deep learning back propagation, and does not add artifacts.
+We denote this step the \textbf{pixel shuffle step}.
+More formally, each channel $c$ of the previous step represents a neighborhood, as illustrated in Figure \ref{pseudo}.
+Let us decompose equation \ref{proj_step} into two terms such that for all $c$ we have $ g[n_1,n_2,c]=\tilde{f}[n_1,n_2,c] + b[c]$, where $\tilde{f}$ is the results of the cross correlation of the convolution layer.
 Note that $C_{\mbox{out}} = r^2 C_{\mbox{in}}$.
-The output of pixel shuffle is :
+The output of the pixel shuffle is: